'Cruel, degrading' sex offender back in court: But released from charge due to dementia

 Ronald Van Der Plaat, 84, has been before the courts since late 2017, but until recently, a suppression order prevented the Herald reporting on the case.

 In 2000 he was jailed for 14 years for subjecting his daughter Tanjas Darke to "bizarre and depraved" sexual abuse between 1983 and 1992.
+Read our full story here.

 After Van Der Plaat was released from prison 2016 - after being paroled and recalled for breaching his conditions - the Department of Corrections granted an extended supervision order with full-time GPS monitoring and a ban on contact with anyone under 16.